 As a comparison, the average daily traffic on Highway 6 is only 1,890 at the junction of SR 120 (Benton Station) and 2,100 at Silver Canyon Road in northern Inyo County (see Table B-12).

 If all 154 trips from new residential development traveled south into Inyo County, this would represent an increase of 6.4 percent of the 2014 AADT at the Inyo/Mono County Line as shown in Table B-12.
 The impact of these additional trips over five years is not expected to be significant.
 Mono County is using a conservative trip generation rate of six trips per dwelling unit.

-TABLE A-12 AVERAGE ANNUAL DAILY TRAFFIC--HIGHWAY 6, TRI-VALLEY